loopingz/webda.io/packages/webda/README.md

 ## RouteHelpers

-Ther RouteHelpers are more a quick utils to test feature, but are not the best way to build a full application.
-When you define a manual API Resource, you have the choice between four kind,
+The RouteHelpers are quick utils to test features but are not the best way to build a full application.
+When you define a manual API Resource, you have the choice between four kinds,

 #### File